 - Cadence Drills – One or two other days a week, do cadence drills: crank at the highest cadence you can sustain (110-120 rpm is good).
 Do 40 seconds on 20 rest, repeating 4 times for one set.
 Do three sets.

-- Sprints – Warm up 5 minutes – go as hard as you can for 10 seconds – go easy for 2 minutes – repeat for a total of 10 sprints and recovery periods cool-down for 5 minutes – this is a great drill to do between stop signs or traffic lights.
+- Sprints – Warm-up 5 minutes – go as hard as you can for 10 seconds – go easy for 2 minutes – repeat for a total of 10 sprints and recovery periods cool-down for 5 minutes – this is a great drill to do between stop signs or traffic lights.

-- Hard, steady state aerobics – a warm-up for 5 minutes – increase your pace you are moving at 75 to 80 percent of your maximum heart rate subtract your age from 220.
+- Hard, steady-state aerobics – a warm-up for 5 minutes – increase your pace you are moving at 75 to 80 percent of your maximum heart rate subtract your age from 220.
 If you can not measure your heart rate, just go at a pace that forces you to breathe deeply and rhythmically.
 You should be able to carry on short snatches of conversation. maintain the pace for 20 minutes – cool down for 5 minutes – do this 2 to 3 times a week

-- add in a workout with weights – it will increase your metabolism, that will help you not losing muscle mass while doing your biking.
+- add in a workout with weights – it will increase your metabolism, which will help you not losing muscle mass while doing your biking.
 What will happen is that you exchange the fat you burning with muscles.
 I do weight 3 times a week after the morning commute.

 Having zones build into your commuting route, allows you to fit in the intervals, cadence drills, and sprints.